 “Series” shall mean collectively the Stock Acquisition Rights issued by the Company to investors with identical terms and conditions as those set forth in Schedule 1 of this Agreement except that for the Investor, the Purchase Price and Date of Issuance may differ for each stock acquisition right.

-“Series [1] J-KISS” shall mean the series of Stock Acquisition Rights under the Companies Act issued pursuant to the resolution of the shareholders of the Company dated as of __, 20__, the terms and conditions of which are set forth in Schedule 1 of this Agreement.
+“Series [1] J-KISS” shall mean the series of Stock Acquisition Rights under the Companies Act issued pursuant to the resolution of the shareholders of the Company, the terms and conditions of which are set forth in Schedule 1 of this Agreement.

 “Stock Acquisition Rights” shall mean share options (shinkabu yoyakuken) prescribed in item 21, paragraph 1, Article 2 of the Companies Act.